 Though Burch-Brown, 57, has been a professor of drawing and book arts at Virginia Tech since 1979, attempting to pigeonhole her is a mistake.
 For starters, she has taught courses in the school of architecture and the department of women’s studies and has served as Tech’s assistant provost.
 She’s also a serious musician; Burch-Brown grew up playing the piano and took up the guitar and bass later on.
 Currently, she plays the ukulele (of which she owns four) in a band she formed with her partner and collaborator, Ann Kilkelly, who is professor of performance studies at Tech.
-The band, which Burch-Brown describes as contemporary vaudeville, incorporates tap-dancing as well and is called Junk DNA, a reference to non-coding DNA, which was once referred to as "junk DNA," but is now considered a key factor in determining who we are.
+The band, which Burch-Brown describes as contemporary vaudeville, incorporates tap-dancing as well and is called Junk DNA, a reference to non-coding DNA, which was once thought to be unimportant, but is now considered a key factor in determining who we are.

 Burch-Brown maintains that drawing is at the heart of the creative process even as she has redirected her focus in recent years to the realm of new media.
 Drawing, she says, is immediate, physical, experiential—a repetitive, Zen-like pursuit that taps into the subconscious.
 "I have made all kinds of drawings, but what I like best is to draw in a process that engages me in a meditative zone and that paradoxically also has a very significant element of physicality—sheer endurance is an essential ingredient."
 She practices and teaches something she calls “Deep Doodling,” a unique approach to drawing that is both subversive and playful; you can see how it would have enormous appeal to students.
 "There are two ‘rules’ to Deep Doodling,” says Burch-Brown.
 “The first is to pick up a drawing tool without thinking about it and start making marks on a surface.
 The second rule is that the instant you get bored, you throw your tool across the room, pick up something else and keep right on marking.
 You move constantly back and forth between these two simple rules.
 The very fact that you have to pay attention to whether you are bored often has the effect of making you more engaged in what you are doing.
 The marks that accumulate in your drawing eventually work themselves out, or not!
 I use this strategy with students in a playful way to help them connect with their own physical freedom in mark-making.
 The visual results are un-forced and genuinely exploratory, often leading to sustained and multi-layered work."